po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

   * 🔑 To delete the document we just updated, we use the `deleteOne()` method.

     * It is important that you provide filter information so that only the document we want deleted is deleted.

-In this case, only the document with the item name of `apple` will be deleted.
+    * In this case, only the document with the item name of `apple` will be deleted.
 If there happens to be more than one document with the item of `apple`, only the first one will be deleted.

     ```sh
     db.groceryCollection.deleteOne( {"item": "apple"})
     ```

+    * A better way to do this is to use the unique identifier, the `_id`.
+Replace the `item` field with `_id` and paste the ObjectID you noted above as the key-pair value.

+    ```sh
+    db.groceryCollection.deleteOne({ "_id" : ObjectId("YOUR-UNIQUE_ID")} )

-  * 🔑 To verify that the document has been deleted, we can use a `find()`.
+  * 🔑 To verify that the document has been deleted, we can use the `find` method.
 If successful, no documents should be returned.

     ```sh
     db.groceryCollection.find({})